What are 5 Facts About the Death Penalty

 Also known as capital punishment, the death penalty is a source of controversy and even curiosity.
 There is also a great deal of misinformation around the subject of the death penalty, which can lead to a lot of confusion and fear for people facing criminal charges in which the death penalty is a potential punishment.

 The death penalty is legal under Texas state law.
 In fact, Texas also leads the country in death penalty executions.
-If you have been charged with a crime in which the death penalty is a possible consequence of conviction, it’s important to discuss your case with a Dallas criminal lawyer as soon as possible.
+If you have been charged with a crime in which the death penalty is a possible consequence of conviction, it’s important to discuss your case with a Dallas criminal appeals lawyer as soon as possible.

-If you’re facing serious criminal charges, you need an experienced criminal lawyer near you who has experience handling capital punishment cases.
+If you’re facing serious criminal charges, you need an experienced Texas criminal defense lawyer near you who has experience handling capital punishment cases.
 This defense attorney can help you understand what you’re facing and help you build the best defense possible in your case.
 Here are five facts about the death penalty you need to know.

 1. The Death Penalty is Legal in 29 States